 - Active users who log in and share content on some recurring cadence

-These will determine gaps, what’s working and what’s not, or where you can improve to ensure employees stay engaged long term.
+These will determine gaps, what’s working and what’s not, or where you can improve to ensure employees stay engaged long-term.

 You also want to pay attention to your recurring users of your company’s employee advocacy program.
-They can fuel the strategy and also help you put on any fires that may negatively impact your results.
+They can fuel the strategy and also help you put out any fires that may negatively impact your results.

 Here are some other user metrics you want to pay attention to: